Install (pick one line)

 agentdoc track .cursorrules --slug team-ai-rules

-agentdoc track .github/copilot-instructions.md --slug team-ai-rules
+agentdoc track CLAUDE.md --slug team-ai-rules

 agentdoc pull